Unbound fails to start on boot if specific network devices are configured in the "Network Interfaces"

 Auto disabled is same as when nothing is selected and requires the end user to configure themselves manually.

-#2 Updated by David Lessnau about 1 year ago
+#2 Updated by David Lessnau over 1 year ago

 I appear to be having the same issue with pfSense 2.4.4-1: